nautobot/nautobot/nautobot/docs/user-guide/feature-guides/wireless-networks-and-controllers.md

 1. Enter the Wireless Network name.
 2. Enter the Wireless Network SSID.
-3. Select a Mode from the Dropdown (Central in this example).
+3. Select a Mode from the dropdown (Central in this example).
 4. Choose the Authentication type.
 5. Click **Create** or **Create and Add Another** to save.